Last Updated on June 3, 2021 by Julia Wilson

 Sailors considered polydactyl cats to be lucky and in Norway, they were called Ships Cats.

-Ernest Hemingway was a lover of polydactyl cats, and his former home in Key West, Florida has become a museum which houses 40 plus cats, many of who are descendants of a white cat named Snowball owned by Ernest.
+Ernest Hemingway was a lover of polydactyl cats, and his former home in Key West, Florida has become a museum that houses 40 plus cats, many of who are descendants of a white cat named Snowball owned by Ernest.
 Approximately half of these cats are polydactyls.
-You can read more about the cats at the Ernest Hemingway Home and Museum here.

 Do polydactyl cats need special care?

 Not really, just make sure that you trim the claws regularly (check them once a week) to prevent any problems developing such as ingrown claws or infection.